Ryan North: Personal life

 North was born in Osgoode, Ontario, in 1980.
 His parents are Anna and Randall North and said in an interview that he has a younger brother, Victor.
 In an interview, North said that his family lived in rural Osgoode and there was not a lot to do, so spent much of his time on the computer.
 After high school, he studied computer science at Carleton University in Ottawa, then did his master's degree in computer science at the University of Toronto in Toronto, specializing in computational linguistics.

-North once hosted instructions on his website for building cardboard boxes designed to look like elements of Super Mario Brothers, designed by his friend Posterchild.
+North once hosted instructions on his website for building cardboard boxes designed to look like elements of Super Mario Bros., designed by his friend Posterchild.
 In 2006, a group of teenage girls in Ravenna, Ohio were arrested after they created and distributed several of these blocks, over fears they were bombs.

 On August 18, 2015, North became stuck in a skate pit with only an umbrella, a leash, his phone, and his dog, Noam Chompsky, after rain made the surface too slick to easily climb with a dog in tow.
 He posted about his conundrum on Twitter, leading hundreds of Twitter users to reply with suggestions on how to combine the items in his "inventory" to escape, eventually leading to success.
+Chompsky died in October 2022.

-North is married to his wife Jenn Klug.
+North is married to Jenn Klug.
 As of 2016, they lived in Leslieville, Toronto, Ontario.